marcelkliemannel/marcelkliemannel.com/content/articles/2022/common-gradle-plugin-mistakes-and-good-practices.md

 Gradle distinguishes between *strong* and *soft* relationship between tasks.

-If we define the strong relationship between tasks A and B (e.g., by using `dependsOn` or `finalizedBy`) and execute only task A, Gradle will also execute task B. In contrast, if we define the soft relationship between both (e.g., using `mustRunAfter` or `shouldRunAfter`) and execute only task A, Gradle will not execute task B.
+If we define the strong relationship between tasks A and B (e.g., by using `dependsOn` or `finalizedBy`) and execute only task A, Gradle will also execute task B. In contrast, if we define the soft relationship between both (e.g., using `mustRunAfter` or `shouldRunAfter`) and execute only task A, Gradle will not execute task B. But if we execute A and B, Gradle will execute them in the correct order.

 As a general rule, tasks from plugins should prefer to use soft relations to other tasks.
 This rule provides the most flexibility for the plugin user.
 If he only wants to execute this particular task, he does not need any exclusions.
 And if he wants a strong relationship, he can create it with a one-liner.